tytydraco/yessleep/out/My_parents_told_me_not_to_look_back_I_didnt_listen.md

 “Come on, of course it is!”
 I replied, electrified on the idea I had suggested.

 "But didn’t your parents tell you to not look back?
-There must surely be a reason for that” Linette joined in.
+They must have a reason for that” Linette joined in.
 “Maybe, there are aliens?”

 “Oh please, aliens?
 Seriously?
 It’s their fault for not telling me the reason.
 I have to find it out myself.
 Plus, I don't believe those stupid conspiracy theories about aliens.
 I have lived in that house for years and I am still well and alive right now,” I replied with a jubilant tone.
 "Trust me, it's gonna be fun!
-Plus, both of you can step out of your comfort zone.”
+Plus, both of you can step out of your comfort zones."

 That house I have just described was where I lived before moving into the city area.
 When I lived there, I often got called names such as ‘The Other Tarzan’ or ‘The Girl Who Lived In The Middle Of Nowhere’.
 That's because my house was surrounded by tons of trees, just like the Amazon Rainforest.
 It was as if I lived in a forest, in the middle of nowhere.
 The atmosphere of this wooden house was perfect.
 Everyday, the birds’ melodious singing, along with the bright, golden sunshine from the big fireball would shine onto my face, waking me up.
 It gets better when it rains, as the smell from the fresh wood and nature really awakes me.